 US Naval Historical Center

-Teton 90k Plan view aft of Teton AGC-14) taken from off the port quarter at Navy Yard Mare Island, Vallejo, CA., 11 January 1945.
+Teton 90k Plan view aft of USS Teton AGC-14) taken from off the port quarter at Navy Yard Mare Island, Vallejo, CA., 11 January 1945.
 White outlines mark recent alterations to the ship.
 Note mooring line, with rat guard, in the foreground.

 US Navy photo # NH 99931 from the collections of the US Naval Historical Center.